gsi102/ovechnost-tgbot/README.md

 Frontend.
 The Web-app is adaptated for the internal TG browser.

 The telegram bot @ovechnost_bot (link: https://t.me/ovechnost_bot ).
-The app allows to make orders inside Telegram, make payments and send leads to seller's CRM.
+The app allows to make orders inside Telegram, make payments and send leads to seller's CRM (this feature isn't ready).

 # Stack